-I live in Shropshire, England with my husband and six-year-old daughter and I love to write commercial women’s fiction, romantic comedies and contemporary mysteries.
-My first novel, Can’t Live Without, was an Amazon top 100 bestseller in 2012 – the stand-alone sequel, The Family Trap, was released in February 2013 and continues the story of single mum Stella and her often hilarious attempts to do the right thing and not mess up.
-Somehow, she still manages to mess up … a lot!
+I live in Shropshire, England with my husband and seven-year-old daughter and I love to write commercial women’s fiction, romantic comedies and contemporary mysteries.
+My first novel, Can’t Live Without, was an Amazon top 100 bestseller in 2012, and the stand-alone sequel, The Family Trap, won the coveted SpaSpa award in 2013 for Best Romantic Comedy.

 So how come I’m a novelist?

 I developed a love of writing early on, when I would retreat into imaginary conversations to avoid reality.
 Well, maybe it wasn’t quite that bad, but you know what I mean.
 I excelled at English at school, but found verbal exams very hard because I stammered.
-I carried on writing through my twenties, studying with The Writers’ Bureau and the Open University, and I’m currently working towards a Masters in creative writing.
+I carried on writing through my twenties, studying with The Writers’ Bureau and the Open University, and I’ve recently completed a Masters in Creative Writing at Manchester Metropolitan University.

-Can’t Live Without was completed in 2011 and achieved interest from an agent, but it didn’t pan out.
+Can’t Live Without was completed in 2011 and achieved keen interest from an agent, but ultimately it didn’t pan out.
 I’d been researching self-publishing for some time, and this seemed like the most obvious route for me to take.
-I’ve logged my journey every step of the way on the blog, for anyone interested in going back that far, but suffice it to say, it’s been a roller coaster ride and a lot of fun!
+I’ve logged my journey every step of the way on the blog right here, for anyone interested in going back that far, but suffice it to say it’s been a roller coaster ride and a lot of fun!

 You could say I’ve packed a lot in to my working life so far – I’ve worked as a hairdresser and hairdressing lecturer, an air hostess, a direct mail text-setter; I’ve worked in libraries, run my own businesses, qualified as a bookkeeper and a life coach, and volunteered for the Samaritans and Oxfam.
 Here are some of my work incarnations:

 Phew!
 That’s pretty much it, but if you’re not totally bored with me by now, below are some links to connect with me elsewhere on the internet.
-I love hearing from readers and fellow writers so please feel free to email me or use the contact form to get in touch.
+I love hearing from readers and fellow writers so please feel free to get in touch.

 Articles and interviews elsewhere on the net: